Code-Institute-Submissions/mariabelenpitriqueo-Milestone-2-Project/README.md

  ### Features

- - Showcase photos of coffe and bakery products and any other media to motivate people to visit the store.
+ - Flashy images or any other media to motivate people to visit the website and play the game.

- - Provide details of the diferetns stores availables with mapss location, opening hours, contant details and any other external resorces.

- - Provide the contact page.
+ - Provide good quality images and great design, as well as an entertaining game.

- - Provide menu as a PDF.
+ - Provide a timer to challenge the users.

- - Provide the links of any social media.
+ - Provide scoreboard with the errors and merits.

+ - Provide an error message and well done.

  ### Potencial Futures to implement

- - **MENU**: menu in a pdf form avalilable a new tab to see the products and the price.

- - **Location**: mapss location to see the adrees of the diferentes stores and images to recognice them around the city.
+ - **PLAYBUTTON**: Button to re-start the game: Allow the user to start again.

- - **Newletters subscription and/or Contact form**: Allow the users to be in contact throug emails, calls and stay up-to-date with the last promotions and  lasted news and events.

  ## Technologies Used